yewstack/yew/examples/README.md

 ## List of examples

+- `Example`: Link and name of each example.
+- `CT`: Type of most components
+  - `F` for function components
+  - `S` for struct components
- - CT - Type of most components , "F" for function components and "S" for struct components, "SF" for a mix of both.
+  - `SF` for a mix of function and struct components.
+- `Description`: Short sentance on what the example demonstrates.

 | Example                                                                                   | CT | Description                                                                                                                         |
 | ----------------------------------------------------------------------------------------- | -- | ----------------------------------------------------------------------------------------------------------------------------------- |